vfarah-if/corn-calculator/README.md

 # Introduction

-This is an enboarding project designed as a way of working with team to teach basics of solving a problem, introducing React to the team as well as other ways solving communication.
+This is an onboarding project designed as a way of working with team to teach basics of solving a problem, introducing React to the team as well as other ways solving communication.

 The project was not done as Typescript for the reason that the onboarding team had mixed skills, non-technical to developers who had never touched React.
 This project was a simple way of introducing developers to create react app, Jest testing, tdd through JS, extended to storybooking which was a next UI way of TDDing and visualising UI coding.
 This is work in progress and can be continued